thgautham/th-gautham.github.io/_pages/portfolio-splash-page.md

   - image_path: /images/agile.jpg
     alt: "placeholder image 2"
     title: "Certified Scrum Master"
-    excerpt: 'My view on the Agile Manifesto and an easy-to-follow guide I have used as a refresher on the agile methodology.'
+    excerpt: 'My view on the Agile Manifesto and an easy-to-follow guide I have used on the agile methodology.'
     url: /agile/
     btn_label: "Read More"
     btn_class: "btn--primary"